mvolkmann/blog/src/swift-ui.md

   }
   ```

-- Define a method that the UI can call to delete an entity instance.
+- Define a method for each entity type that the UI can call
+  to delete an entity instance.

   ```swift
   func deletePerson(indexSet: IndexSet) {